 16th District PTA

-Families and PTA members from across Lexington gather several times a year in an open forum to talk with the superintendent and other FCPS leaders about common issues in schools.
-We meet at 9 a.m. in Conference Room C at the district's central office, 701 E. Main St., unless otherwise noted.
+Superintendent's roundtable: Families and PTA members from across Lexington gather several times a year in an open forum to talk with Superintendent Manny Caulk and other FCPS leaders about common issues in schools.
+We meet from 9 to 11 a.m. in Conference Room C at the district's central office, 701 E. Main St., unless otherwise noted.

 PTA was founded in 1897 to right wrongs done to children.
 It went on to advocate for child labor laws, the establishment of the juvenile justice system, hot lunches in schools, and much more.
 In Kentucky, parents are represented on the SBDM councils at every school because of KY PTA.
 The 16th District members advocate locally and beyond.